G. N. Glasoe: Career

 John R. Dunning, professor of physics at Columbia, closely followed the work of Ernest Lawrence on the cyclotron.
 Dunning wanted a more powerful neutron source and the cyclotron appeared as an attractive tool to achieve this end.
-During 1935 and 1936, he was able construct a cyclotron using many salvaged parts to reduce costs and funding from industrial and private donations.
+During 1935 and 1936, he was able to construct a cyclotron using many salvaged parts to reduce costs and funding from industrial and private donations.
 Glasoe, Dana P. Mitchell, and Hugh Paxton, junior members of the physics faculty at Columbia, worked on the cyclotron part-time.
 At the suggestion of Mitchell, Dunning offered Herbert L. Anderson a teaching assistant position if he would also help with the design and building of the cyclotron during work on his doctorate in physics, which he did.
 Others assisting in the construction of the cyclotron were Eugene T. Booth and Hugh Glassford.
 The cyclotron would in a few years be used by Dunning, Glasoe, and Anderson in a historic experiment based on the discovery of nuclear fission in Europe in December 1938 and January 1939.